MankyDanky/auto-test/README.md

 # AutoTest - Web Testing Tool

-UWAutoTest is an automated website testing tool built with Python, Selenium, and Tkinter.
+AutoTest is an automated website testing tool built with Python, Selenium, and Tkinter.
 It allows you to create, save, and run test cases for web applications without writing code.

 ## How to Use the Program

-UWAutoTest provides a user-friendly GUI with three main tabs:
+AutoTest provides a user-friendly GUI with three main tabs:

 1. **Test Editor**: Create and edit individual test cases by adding a sequence of actions
 2. **Test Runner**: Execute test cases individually or run multiple tests as a suite